V4Fire/Client/src/components/friends/daemons/README.md

 ## What is a daemon?

-Demons in V4Fire terminology are called modules that are associated with a component, but are not part of it.
+In V4Fire terminology, daemons are modules that are associated with a component but are not part of it.
-We can say that a demon is an aspect from [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
+We can say that a daemon is an aspect from [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
 Since daemons are not part of the component, we can easily add or remove them depending on the project.

-Daemons use the component context to which it is associated.
+Daemons use the component context to which they are associated.
 From the daemon, you can call any non-private methods of the component or listen to its events.
-If possible, you should not try to mutate properties of the associated component: you should use this feature only in extreme cases and with the utmost care.
+If possible, you should avoid mutating properties of the associated component; this feature should be used only in extreme cases and with the utmost care.

 ## Attaching daemons to a component